 If a child is removed to another country without permission or Court Order then that other country can order the child to be returned PROVIDED that the other country subscribed to the Hague Convention on Child Abduction.

-Ginnie Lambert, Derek Parsons and Emma Bailey have experience in International Child abduction cases and are listed on the Reunite directory.
+Ginnie Lambert, Derek Parsons Emma Bailey and Laura Atkinson have experience in International Child abduction cases and Derek, Ginnie and Emma are listed on the Reunite directory.
 Derek Parsons is an accredited expert in this field with many high profile cases.